- Dec 11-12, 2019: In Washington DC to present at an NIA-sponsored National Academies of Sciences workshop on mobile technology for adaptive aging

 - Apr 26 - May 1, 2014: In Toronto at CHI'14 to SV, help run the Biological Rhythms and Technology Workshop, and present our paper about how Twitter data can reflect aspects of the smoking cessation process

-- Apr 4-6, 2014: Selected to participate in the Hacking Medicine Hackathon, happening this weekend in NYC!
+- Apr 4-6, 2014: Our MoodRhythm team selected to participate in the Hacking Medicine Hackathon, happening this weekend in NYC!

-- March 3, 2014: In Cambridge to speak at the Harvard Berkman Center about our work developing social-computational supports for online civic engagement!
+- March 3, 2014: In Cambridge to speak at the Harvard Berkman Center about our work developing technology for online civic engagement

 - Feb 15-19, 2014: In Baltimore, SVing at CSCW'14